isoletslicer/restaurant-rater-pern/README.md

 Check out this [Dark Mode Toggle Tutorial](https://www.smashingmagazine.com/2020/04/dark-mode-react-apps-styled-components/).

-This version contains about setting up for deployment in Heroku, a bit tweaks, and dark-mode implementation using styled-components.
+This version contains about setting up for deployment in Heroku, a bit tweaks, a back button implemented, and dark-mode implementation using styled-components.